Bill Davis (artist): Sierra On-Line

+Other pursuits

-Later, Davis worked as an animation director and designer for Kurtz & Friends, and was vice-president of development and creative director for computer games companies Sierra On-Line and Rocket Science Games.
+In 1996, Davis left Sierra to become vice-president of development and creative director for Rocket Science Games.

+Trowzers Akimbo

+Since the 2000s, Davis has maintained an active fine art practice under the artistic persona Trowzers Akimbo.
+Working primarily as a landscape painter, he focuses on Yosemite National Park and the surrounding Sierra Nevada region, often painting on location.

 Personal life

-Davis lives in California with his wife, Betty Tikker Davis.
+Davis lives in Oakhurst, California with his wife, Betty Tikker Davis.